operator-framework/enhancements/enhancements/kubectl-operator-plugin.md

 The output format of all commands should adhere to `kubectl` behavior as closely as possible.
 ASCII tables are the default with the option to provide YAML and JSON equivalents.

+Operator updates are manual by default.
+Update availability is determined from the `operator list` output.
+Updates are approved using the `operator update` command.

 ### Risks and Mitigations

 1) Confusion with the `Operator` API